deva101170/Project/README.md

 * How/where to download your program
   https://www.python.org/downloads/
+ To install Python on Windows, download the latest version of Python from the Python website, then run the installer.
+Ensure that you add Python to the PATH when presented with the option.

 * Any modifications needed to be made to files/folders NA

 ### Executing program

 * How to run the program